slowmoVideo/slowmoVideo/README.md

 Translating
 -----------

 For this you should be in the slowmoVideo subdirectory which contains the tr/ directory.
+The tools (`linguist`, `lupdate`, `lrelease`) are available in the `qt4-dev-tools` package for Debian based systems.

 ### Adding your language
 To add your language xx (like fr, it), run the following command to generate the respective .ts file: